-Some employers may provide a verbal offer and an employment contract for your review.
+Some university practices may provide a verbal offer and an employment contract for your review.
 In almost all cases, the employment agreement is a binding contract.
-You should seek legal counsel regarding the employment contract.
+While university agreements are generally rigid with little opportunity for change, you should seek cost effective legal counsel and mentor guidance regarding the employment contract to ensure you understand the obligations of the document you are signing.
 In addition to the guidance provided by your legal counsel, consider the areas that follow.

 Term – How long of a period is the contract for?
 How many days notice are required for termination of the contract?